Universal Studios Orlando Family Guide (2026)

 Ages 2-5: DreamWorks Land and Seuss Landing

 DreamWorks Land at Universal Studios Florida was built specifically for younger visitors.
 Kids can meet Shrek, play in Po's Kung Fu Training Camp, and ride the Trolls Trollercoaster.
-Poppy's Playground has a shaded play area under a giant 20-foot mushroom — genuinely great for burning off energy while parents sit in the shade.
+Poppy's Playground has a shaded play area under a giant 20-foot mushroom — great for burning off energy while parents sit in the shade.

 Over at Islands of Adventure, Seuss Landing remains the gold standard for toddler entertainment at any Orlando park.
 The Cat in the Hat ride, One Fish Two Fish, and the Caro-Seuss-el all work for little ones.
 No height requirements on several of these.
 It's one of those rare areas where the whole family can ride everything together.